jonathol/cookbook/README.md

 ## Minimum Viable Product

-FineFare is a web application inspired by New York Times Cooking built using Ruby on Rails and React.js.
-FineFare allows users to:
+Cookbook is a web application inspired by New York Times Cooking built using Ruby on Rails and React.js.
+Cookbook allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->